Remote File Introspecting

 • The function does not retrieve event data — only structure/metadata.

-• When using json input to the CLI, the same branch filtering will be applied to all samples.
+• When using json input to the CLI, the same branch filtering is applied to all samples.

-• Many types will show as None or unknown when they are not interpretable by the uproot or fail to be reconstructed to ak.arrays
+• Many types show as None or unknown when not interpretable by uproot or when reconstruction to ak.Array fails.